 1. Shortness of breath

-Besides the heartbeat, the involuntary inhaling and exhaling of the lungs goes unnoticed by most people when it is working properly.
+Besides the heartbeat, the involuntary inhalation/exhalation of the lungs goes unnoticed by most when functioning normally.
 When it stops working properly, however, it becomes very noticeable.
 Shortness of breath is the sensation of not being able to breathe efficiently.
-The lungs may feel heavy, or the patient may feel compelled to breath rapidly and shallowly.
+The lungs may feel heavy, or the patient may feel compelled to breathe rapidly and shallowly.

 Shortness of breath may result from anxiety, anemia, or allergic reactions, but the underlying cause is usually pulmonary (lungs) or cardiac (heart) in nature.
 A dangerous pulmonary embolism may first reveal itself through a sudden shortness of breath.